Why I am addressing this

-If it is an actual mark (John may be speaking figuratively, see below), it is an intentional one having to do with worship.
+If it is an actual mark, it is an intentional one having to do with worship.
 If an actual mark it seems it would be a visible, symbolic mark not a chip or something not visible.
 We do know it is part of the beast’s control of what his worshippers believe and do (13:16-17; 14:9-11).
 He is deceiving those already deceived, and they identify with him in full allegiance (see II Thess.
 2:7-12; II Tim.
 3:13).

 As Jesus assured His confused and frightened disciples shortly before He went to the cross, Do not let your heart be troubled; believe in God, believe also in Me (John 14:1), so we can be assured that no beast can separate us from the love of God which is in Christ Jesus our Lord!